sumeetjumde/Attendance-Management-System-App/README.md

 # Attendance Management System App
-Attendance management system app inn java in andriod and database in SQL Lite.
+Attendance management system app in java in andriod and database in SQL Lite.